 As stated, Tyson was the youngest alphabet champion, but a lot of people still considered Spinks the champion.
 I know perception can be a reality for people.
 Don King and HBO were beating the drum for Tyson, but remember when Patterson beat Moore to claim the title left vacant by Marciano, Patterson was THE Heavyweight champion.

 Before the start of the 26th round, Johnson told his corner, “Take my wife away … Tell her I’m awful weak and I want her to leave.”
 The 26th round would be the death knell for Johnson’s long reign.
 A long right hand from Willard knocked him out.
-Johnson was congratulatory in the ring to Willard after the fight.
-But later he made excuses until finally, he claimed that he had lost on purpose in exchange for a pledge that he could return to the U.S. and avoid criminal charges.
-No evidence existed on this claim, and in the end, very few boxing people ever bought it.
+Johnson congratulatory in the ring to Willard after the fight.
+But later, he made excuses until finally, he claimed that he had lost on purpose in exchange for a pledge that he could return to the U.S. and avoid criminal charges.
+No evidence existed on this claim; in the end, very few boxing people ever bought it.
 Johnson was an old proud champion that ran into a well-conditioned, tough, younger man and lost.
-The sad part is that Willard’s win has always been tainted by this and in truth, he should be celebrated for pulling off one of the biggest upsets in boxing history.
+The sad part is that Willard’s win has always been tainted by this, and in truth, he should be celebrated for pulling off one of the biggest upsets in boxing history.